lggruspe/slipbox/docs/tutorial.md

 In markdown, `[link to note 3](#3)`{ .markdown }.
 This works even when the linked note is in another file.

-Direct links from the active note appear in the See also section with a boldfaced ID.
-The interactive graph displays these links with solid black lines.
+Direct links in the active note appear in the interactive graph as solid black lines.

 ### Backlinks

-`slipbox` generates backlinks from annotated links.
+`slipbox` generates backlinks from direct links.

-- Backlink IDs in the See also section have regular font.
-- Hovering over the backlink will show the link annotation.
-- Backlinks in the interactive graph appear as dashed lines.
+They also appear as solid black lines.

-[Sequence links](#7 '6a') also use link annotations, but in a different way.

 ### External links